Dhow Countries Music Academy: Outreach educational activities

 In addition to its activities in Stone Town, Zanzibar, DCMA started a rural outreach program to respond to requests of rural communities to bring music education and music performance skills to more remote locations.
 This is especially true for those areas where small traditional instrument groups continue to exist and struggle to survive.
 Mahonda, a small village about 25 km outside of Stone Town, is a branch of the Dhow Countries Music Academy.
 DCMA activities in Mahonda are targeted to people who already have some skills in music, enabling them to pass on their knowledge to others on a continuous basis.
 Successful students are invited to study full-time at DCMA in Stonetown, which leads to certificates and diploma qualifications.

 Bands of DCMA

-DCMA bands, students and teachers regularly visit Zanzibar and enrich the cultural life of Zanzibar through concerts and performances in clubs and restaurants, e.g. with Taarab and Afro Kabisa concerts, so live Afro-fusion music with jazz, funk, afrobeat and bongo-flava.
+DCMA bands, students and teachers regularly visit Zanzibar and enrich the cultural life of Zanzibar through concerts and performances in clubs and restaurants, for example with Taarab and Afro Kabisa concerts, live Afro-fusion music including jazz, funk, afrobeat and bongo-flava.
 In addition, DCMA regularly organizes special concerts of international guest musicians and public Ngoma workshops.
-Some bands that have emerged from DCMA have gained international acclaim far beyond Zanzibar:
+Some bands that have emerged from DCMA have gained international acclaim beyond Zanzibar: